LOS Channel

 | real matrix M by N

-Narrowband signal in the form of a complex vector-column M by 1 or a complex matrix M by N. The value of M is the number of samples of signal values, and N is the number of signals to propagate.
+A narrow-band signal in the form of a complex column vector M by 1 or a complex matrix M by N. The value M is the number of samples of the signal values, and N is the number of signals to propagate.
 When you specify N signals, you need to specify N signal sources or N signal destinations.

 Data types: Float16